 Dark moon: All of March 17 through half of March 30.

 Remember: Check to see if the moon is in the light or dark phase (information above) before proceeding with planting or other activities, indoors or out.

-So-so days: These aren’t particularly fertile nor destructive, just so-so: Sagittarius (the thighs), Dec.
-2-3 and 29-31; Capricorn (the knees), Dec.
-4-5; and Aquarius (the legs), Dec.
-6-8.
-There are plenty of so-so days this month — 10 to be exact, up from seven each of the last three months.
+So-so days: These aren’t particularly fertile nor destructive, just so-so: Sagittarius (the thighs), March 22-23; Capricorn (the knees), March 24-25; and Aquarius (the legs), March 26-27.
+There are six days this month ruled by the so-so signs, March 22-27.